Coupled Evolutionary Behavioral and Disease Dynamics under Reinfection Risk: Introduction

-In this paper, we build upon the above line of work, and consider the SIS and SIRI epidemic settings where a large population of individuals choose whether to adopt protection or to remain unprotected as the epidemic evolves.
-For a healthy (susceptible or recovered) individual, being protected reduces the probability of becoming infected.
-Similarly, an infected individual who adopts protection transmits or causes a new infection with a smaller probability compared to an infected individual who is unprotected.\footnote{Thus, our formulation, with partially effective protection, generalizes the setting in \cite{theodorakopoulos2013selfish} where adopting protection completely eliminated the risk of becoming infected for an individual.} For a susceptible individual, adopting protection comes with a cost (such as discomfort due to wearing masks or adhering to social distancing protocols) which is weighed with the instantaneous risk of becoming infected; the latter depends on the current epidemic prevalence and the proportions of individuals in different epidemic states adopting protection.
-In the SIRI model, recovered individuals behave similar to susceptible individuals, albeit with different infection probabilities.
+In this paper, we build upon the above line of work, and consider the SIS and SIRI epidemic\footnote{To the best of our knowledge, game-theoretic analysis of protection strategies for the SIRI epidemic model has yet not been reported.} settings where a large population of individuals choose whether to adopt protection or to remain unprotected as the epidemic evolves.
+Adopting protection reduces the infection probability for healthy individuals and transmission probability for infected individuals.\footnote{Our formulation, with partially effective protection, generalizes the setting in \cite{theodorakopoulos2013selfish} where adopting protection completely eliminated the infection risk.} The cost of adopting protection is weighed with the instantaneous risk of becoming infected; the latter depends on the current epidemic prevalence and the proportions of individuals in different epidemic states adopting protection.
+We focus on the {\it replicator dynamics} \cite{hofbauer2003evolutionary,sandholm2010population} to model the evolution of protection decisions and study their interaction with SIS and SIRI dynamics.
+Our choice is motivated by the fact that the replicator dynamics is one of the most well studied evolutionary learning dynamics and has seen widespread applications in biological, environmental and socio-economic settings \cite{cressman2014replicator,sun2021comparison,weitz2016oscillating,wang2017testability,kurita2022covid}.
+The major contributions of this work are stated below.